React is one of the most popular JavaScript libraries used to build modern, dynamic web applications.

 (Image Source)

-From a development perspective, this is a super simple and highly-scalable way to build websites and apps.
+From a development perspective, this is simple and highly-scalable way to build websites and React applications.

 Challenges of ReactJS for SEO